XGovFormBuilder/digital-form-builder/docs/runner/exit.md

 ```

 The user will be shown a generic error page if the request failed to send, or the API responded with a non 2xx code.

+## Initialising session and exiting

+When initialising a session you can configure the `callbackUrl`.
+This will send data to a different URL from
+what is configured in the form JSON's webhook output.

+Currently, when exiting an initialised session, the data will be sent to the URL configured in `exitOptions.url`.
+It will not be sent to the `callbackUrl`.

+If you need to initialise a session, allow a user to exit, and still be able to identify the user, you should initialise
+the session with `metadata`.
+The metadata should include an identifier so your API can match and merge their data if required.